 Day trips from Berlin

 A day trip from Berlin with teenagers to one of the many sites near the city is a great idea.
-Below you will find a few suggestions for your Berlin day trip with your family.
+Below are a few suggestions for your Berlin day trip with your family.

 Tropical Islands Berlin